lodriscoll/hate-speech-detection/README.md

 - `unigram`: Extracts unigram features from the text.
 - `bigram`: Extracts bigram features from the text.
-- `customized`: Allows customization of the feature extraction process.
-You can modify the code in the `CustomFeature` class to define your own feature extraction logic.

 ## References
 The code is based on the following resources: